cloud-platforms-streaming/streaming-docs/FAQ.md

 ## Have an idea for a live stream?

-Please use the OpenShift.tv Topic Proposal Form.
+Please use the Red Hat Livestreaming Topic Proposal Form.
 We are very welcoming of streams that involve customers, upstream contributors, Accelerators, Partners, etc. Please use the form to act as a steward and/or handoff from outside the company to inside.

-OpenShift.tv Topic Proposal Form: https://red.ht/streamform
+Red Hat Livestreaming Topic Proposal Form: https://red.ht/streamform

 ## What are the needed roles to stream?